 When you check your bag, inform the airline of the firearm in any checked baggage.
 Do this every time you check the bag containing a firearm or ammunition.
 Be aware that airlines may charge a fee for transporting firearms or ammunition.
 However, it is illegal for any airline to mark a bag containing a firearm with a visible “firearm” sign.
 If you see an airline employee do this, report the incident immediately, as this is a violation of the law.

-As always, check with your specific airline (call them or visit their website) to make sure there are not any extra steps you need to take before heading to the airport for your flight.
+Always, check with your specific airline before heading to the airport for your flight.
 You can call or check their website to learn of any special requirements your airline may have.
 Some airlines may require a special check-in procedure or further paperwork/documentation.
-Also, you want to make sure you know where your bag will be when you arrive in your destination.
-Some airlines separate bags that contain firearms.
+Additionally, you want to make sure you know where your bag will be when you arrive in your destination.
+Further, some airlines separate bags that contain firearms.
 Ask where you will be able to retrieve your baggage.
 In some cases the airline will return your baggage on the baggage carousel with all the other passengers bags.
 Conversely, other airlines require you to retrieve your baggage containing firearms from their baggage office.

 Below are links related to flying with a firearm and ammunition from the TSA and five (5) of the top major airlines this holiday season:

 American Airlines – https://www.aa.com/i18n/travel-info/baggage/firearms-and-ammunition.jsp

 Jet Blue Airlines – https://www.jetblue.com/help

 To learn more about driving interstate with your firearms please click here.